mvp/uhubctl/README.md

 | Sanwa Supply        | USB-HUB14GPH                                              |      |      |
 | Targus              | PAUH212                                                   |      |      |

+This table is by no means complete.
+If your hub works with uhubctl, but is not listed above, please report it by opening new issue https://github.com/mvp/uhubctl/issues, so we can add it to supported table.

 Some modern motherboards have built-in root hubs that do support this feature, but you need to use option `-i` to enable it.